Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Discussion

-\textbf{{\em Discussion.}} Note that the last example confirmed that our framework could be applied on general AQEC codes, which possess nonzero $B_{uv,q_1q_2}$ for local error operators $E_u^\dagger E_v$.
-Although the intrinsic threshold in this example vanishes due to the non-vanishing $B_{uv,q_1q_2}$ in the $n\rightarrow \infty$ limit, it may remain finite for certain AQEC codes with $B_{uv,q_1q_2}$ suppressed by size (potentially e.g. topological ordered states \cite{bravyiTopologicalQuantumOrder2010}, approximate LDPC code \cite{BohdanowiczLDPC}, ETH and Heisenberg chain codes \cite{BrandaoETH}).
-Our framework also holds potential for application to codes and noises that are beyond Gottesman-Knill theorem and are intrinsically quantum.
-Future endeavors could include detailed examinations of threshold existence in broader contexts using this framework.
+Note that the last example confirmed that our framework could be applied on general AQEC codes, which possess nonzero $B_{uv,q_1q_2}$ for local error operators $E_u^\dagger E_v$.
+Although the intrinsic threshold in this example vanishes due to the non-vanishing $B_{uv,q_1q_2}$ in the $n\rightarrow \infty$ limit, it may remain finite for certain AQEC codes with $B_{uv,q_1q_2}$ suppressed by size (potentially e.g. topological ordered states \cite{bravyiTopologicalQuantumOrder2010}, approximate quantum LDPC code \cite{BohdanowiczLDPC}, ETH and Heisenberg chain codes \cite{BrandaoETH}).
+Our framework holds potential for application to codes and noises that are beyond Gottesman-Knill theorem, including above AQEC codes and amplitude damping noises \cite{darmawan_tensor}.

-\textbf{{\em Acknowledgments.}} The authors thank Zi-wen Liu and Ying-fei Gu for valuable discussions.
-The work is supported by the National Natural Science Foundation of China (Grant No.~92365111), Beijing Natural Science Foundation (Grants No.~Z220002), and the Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0302400). \onecolumngrid